We Covered this in our Weekly Wire Round up

 Why did the federation expand its presence to Southern California?

-As one of the world’s largest economies, Southern California was a prime target area for expansion.
+Southern California was a prime target area for expansion as one of the world’s largest economies.
 The region is home to many large companies with significant supply chains, such as Amazon, Boeing, and Disney.
 Furthermore, the area’s proximity to Mexico gives it easy access to one of the United States’ most important trade partners.
-In 2018 alone, California exported $35 billion worth of goods to Mexico alone — more than double what it exported to China.
+In 2018 alone, California exported $35 billion of goods to Mexico — more than double what it exported to China.

 A key reason for expanding into Southern California was that no organizations specifically catered to supply chain professionals in that region.
 A couple of other groups exist in Los Angeles County and Orange County, but their primary focus is on transportation rather than all aspects of supply chain management.